Wednesday, December 31

 SAMPLE TRACK: "Disturbance at the Heron House" (live Aug.
 19, 1987 - sbd)

 ROB SEZ: This recording prompted my return to blogging after years away.
 It’s easily one of my top 3 live recordings ever by the band.
 Michael, Peter, Mike and Bill are firing on all cylinders and sound elated to be playing 5 songs from album number 5, plus a few chestnuts and one brand-new song: Orange Crush, heard here in an early Michael-is-ranting version.
 Document had been completed by the time of this performance, but hadn't yet been released.
 I got the idea of compiling an alternative version of Document, and dug out of my archive an old, rare soundboard recording of this performance.
 That recording had some problems with digi noise, not to mention an unknown lineage.
 For some time, I’d been aware of the audience recording for this performance that came from the JEMS team.
 But once I knew there was a soundboard recording out there, possibly in better shape than the one in my archive, I was determined to find it.
-Eventually, that led me to the guy who recorded it in the first place: the true southern gentleman T. Patton Biddle (Pat the Wiz), who’s still living in Athens, GA after playing his part in the early career of R. E. M. Pat was utterly gracious in agreeing to send me a transfer from the safety cassette he dubbed from his master reel.
-I am proud to present what I believe is the definitive version of this gob-smacking performance, absent a direct transfer from the master.
+Eventually, that led me to the guy who recorded it in the first place: the true southern gentleman T. Patton Biddle (Pat the Wiz), who’s still living near Athens, GA after playing his part in the early career of R. E. M. Pat was utterly gracious in agreeing to send me the digital transfer made from the master recording.
+I am proud to present what I believe is the definitive version of this gob-smacking performance, absent a transfer from the master with no post-transfer digital amendments.
 Please enjoy.

 Someone who was there must’ve said: